Google Analytics

-According to a statement made by Google (March 2022) Universal Analytics will stop collecting new data on July 1, 2023, with Google Analytics 4 set to replace it.
-Users will be able to use Universal Analytics up to the July 2023 deadline, no new data will be added to UA after it has been sunset according to Google.
+As of July 1, 2023, Universal Analytics ceased collecting new data, with Google Analytics 4 succeeding it as the primary analytics platform.
+Google had previously announced this change in March 2022.
+While users had the ability to use Universal Analytics up to the July 2023 deadline, no new data has been added to UA since its sunset.
+On July 1, 2024, all users, including GA 360, will lose access to all Universal Analytics properties.

 Features

-Google Analytics is used to track website activity such as session duration, pages per session and the bounce rate of individuals using the site, along with the information on the source of the traffic.
-It can be integrated with Google Ads, with which users can create and review online campaigns by tracking landing page quality and conversions (goals).
+Google Analytics is used to track website activity such as session duration, pages per session and the engagement rate of individuals using the site, along with the information on the source of the traffic.
+It can be integrated with Google Ads, with which users can create and review online campaigns by tracking landing page quality and conversions (key events).
 Goals might include sales, lead generation, viewing a specific page, or downloading a particular file.
 Google Analytics' approach is to show high-level, dashboard-type data for the casual user, and more in-depth data further into the report set.
 Google Analytics analysis can identify poorly performing pages with techniques such as funnel visualization, where visitors came from (referrers), how long they stayed on the website and their geographical position.
 It also provides more advanced features, including custom visitor segmentation.
 Google Analytics e-commerce reporting can track sales activity and performance.
 The e-commerce reports show a site's transactions, revenue, and many other commerce-related metrics.

 On September 29, 2011, Google Analytics launched Real-Time analytics, enabling a user to have insights about visitors currently on the site.
 A user can have 100 site profiles.
 Each profile generally corresponds to one website.
 It is limited to sites that have online traffic of fewer than 5 million page views per month (roughly 2 page-views per second) unless the site is linked to a Google Ads campaign.
 Google Analytics includes Google Website Optimizer, re-branded as Google Analytics Content Experiments.
 Google Analytics' Cohort analysis helps in understanding the behavior of component groups of users apart from your user population.
 It is beneficial to marketers and analysts for the successful implementation of a marketing strategy.

 The latest version of Google Analytics, commonly referred as GA4, encompasses additional features focusing on predictions, customizability, and privacy.
 Some of these features can be listed as: